K-RLange/dhPython/en/_build/html/_sources/data_processing.md

 In addition to the individual data points, it includes a regression line, which models the linear relationship between the two variables.

-This is done using the *lmplot()* function from the Seaborn library.
+This is done using the `lmplot()` function from the *seaborn* library.
-- The parameter x="total_bill" defines the variable on the x-axis,
+- The parameter `x="total_bill"` defines the variable on the x-axis,
-- y="tip" defines the variable on the y-axis,
+- `y="tip"` defines the variable on the y-axis,
-- and Seaborn automatically fits and draws a linear regression line through the data.
+- and *seaborn* automatically fits and draws a linear regression line through the data.
 ```{code-cell}
 import pandas as pd
 import seaborn as sns